lanl/benchmarks/doc/sphinx/5_mlmd/mlmd.rst

 MLMD
 ******

-This is the documentation for the ATS-5 MLMD Benchmark for HIPPYNN driven kokkos-Lammps Molecular Dynamics.
+This is the documentation for the ATS-5 MLMD Benchmark for HIPPYNN [HIPPYNN]_ driven kokkos-Lammps Molecular Dynamics.

 Purpose
 =======

-To benchmark perfromance of Lammps driven Molecular Dynamics.
+To benchmark performance of Lammps [Lammps]_ driven Molecular Dynamics.
 The problem configured in this test is a small Ag model built using the data included in the Allegro paper (DOI: https://doi.org/10.1038/s41467-023-36329-y)

 Characteristics
 ===============